 Before joining the faculty at the University of Pennsylvania, where he received a Provost’s teaching award in 2005, Hendrickson worked for thirty years in daily journalism.
 He was a staff feature writer at the Washington Post from 1977 to 2001.
 Eventually, he came to understand the truth of the old saying that the legs are the first to go, and that the honorable and difficult business of writing perishable pieces on deadline belonged to younger people.
 He needed to try to find a place--a home--where he could continue to work on books and the occasional magazine article and to be involved with gifted, creative people.
 So now, luck beyond dream, fortune beyond hope, he finds himself conducting writing workshops full time at Penn in advanced nonfiction.

 The late-coming professor was born in California but grew up in the Midwest and in a Catholic seminary in the Deep South, where he studied for seven years for the missionary priesthood.
 This became the subject of his first book, published in 1983: Seminary: A Search.
-Among his other books: Looking for the Light: The Hidden Life and Art of Marion Post Wolcott (finalist for the 1992 National Book Critics Circle Award); and The Living and the Dead: Robert McNamara and Five Lives of a Lost War (finalist for the National Book Award in 1996).
-They, too, were published by Knopf.
+He is also the author of Looking for the Light: The Hidden Life and Art of Marion Post Wolcott , a finalist for the 1992 National Book Critics Circle Award.

 In 2009, Hendrickson was a joint visiting professor of documentary practice at Duke University and of American studies at the University of North Carolina at Chapel Hill.